commondataio/awesome-opendata-software/README.md

 * [GeoJSON](https://geojson.org) - GeoJSON is a format for encoding a variety of geographic data structures.
 In 2015, the Internet Engineering Task Force (IETF), in conjunction with the original specification authors, formed a GeoJSON WG to standardize GeoJSON.
 RFC 7946 was published in August 2016 and is the new standard specification of the GeoJSON format, replacing the 2008 GeoJSON specification.
 * [ShapeFile](https://doc.arcgis.com/ru/arcgis-online/reference/shapefiles.htm) - A shapefile is an Esri vector data storage format for storing the location, shape, and attributes of geographic features.
 It is stored as a set of related files and contains one feature class.
 * [ESRI Rest API](https://developers.arcgis.com/rest/) - ArcGIS REST APIs used to query data from ArcGIS Enterprise products
+* [FITS](https://www.loc.gov/preservation/digital/formats/fdd/fdd000317.shtml) - FITS is a file format designed to store, transmit, and manipulate scientific images and associated data.
+* [GeoPackage](https://www.loc.gov/preservation/digital/formats/fdd/fdd000419.shtml) - Specifications in the family of GeoPackage formats (see GeoPackage_family) specify GeoPackages for exchange and GeoPackage SQLite Extensions that permit direct use, without intermediate format translations, of vector geospatial features and/or tile matrix sets of earth images and raster maps at various scales.

 ### APIs specifications
 * [OpenAPI](https://www.openapis.org) - The OpenAPI Specification is a specification language for HTTP APIs that provides a standardized means to define your API to others.